DEEP DOWN, HIGH UP

 Technique: Reactive video installation, 6 NTSC LCD screens on 6 wooden columns, with 6 CCTV cameras, 110 - 230V

 NO PLACE TO HIDE, Skive Art Museum, Denmark

 With this light sculpture “Untitled" (2008), Jens Kull creates another opportunity to see our reality in just a slightly different way.
-Three cathode ray tubes built into a lightshaft, each one of them representing one of the RGB-scheme basic colours red, green and blue, changing in different rates their colour.
+Three cathode-ray tubes built into a light shaft, each one of them representing one of the RGB-scheme basic colours red, green and blue, changing their colour at different rates.